chumager/mongoose-mutex/README.md

 #### .isLocked(lockName)

 ##### Returns.
-It return if the lock is taken or not, but you have to realize the lock could be taken or released microseconds before it changes, so use it carefully.
+It return if the lock is taken or not, but you have to realize the lock could be taken or released microseconds after it returns, , so use it carefully.

 ## Examples (not code).
 - If you have a multi process (workers) service and all want to do one task, you can use ```.lock()``` so only one process will do the task.